cflurin/homebridge-punt/README.md

 ### Simulator

-Homebridge-punt has a integrated simulator.
+Homebridge-punt has an integrated simulator.
 To run homebridge-punt in simulator mode without connecting to the Fhem-Server, set "gateway": {"run": false}.
 However the simulator can run simultaneously with the gateway.

 **Note:** The actual version supports only the service `Switch`, more services coming soon.
 To install homebridge-punt with the new feature please use the GitHub repository: